TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-The names of food items are not constantly visible.
-Users have to recall available items from the list on the previous page or guess the name of a menu item at a glance from a photo and can only request the names one at a time.
+The names of food items are only available by request.
+Users must recall menu items from the previous page and show the actual menu item name one at a time from clicking a photo.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-6-img-1.jpg "an image title"){:.mb-10 .w-full}